joshuaebowling/node-web-scraper/book.md

 34 And he said to her, “Daughter, your faith has made you well; go in peace, and be healed of your disease.”
 34 ―¡Hija, tu fe te ha sanado! —le dijo Jesús—.
 Vete en paz y queda sana de tu aflicción.
 35 While he was still speaking, there came from the ruler's house some who said, “Your daughter is dead.
 Why trouble the Teacher any further?”
-35 Todavía estaba hablando Jesús cuando llegaron unos hombres de la casa de Jairo, jefe de la sinagoga, para decirle:
+35 Todavía estaba hablando Jesús cuando llegaron unos hombres de la casa de Jairo, jefe de la sinagoga, para decirle: ―Tu hija ha muerto. ¿Para qué sigues molestando al Maestro?
 36 But overhearing[e] what they said, Jesus said to the ruler of the synagogue, “Do not fear, only believe.”
-36 Sin hacer caso de la noticia, Jesús le dijo al jefe de la sinagoga:
+36 Sin hacer caso de la noticia, Jesús le dijo al jefe de la sinagoga: ―No tengas miedo; cree nada más.
 37 And he allowed no one to follow him except Peter and James and John the brother of James.
 37 No dejó que nadie lo acompañara, excepto Pedro, Jacobo y Juan, el hermano de Jacobo.
 38 They came to the house of the ruler of the synagogue, and Jesus[f] saw a commotion, people weeping and wailing loudly.
 38 Cuando llegaron a la casa del jefe de la sinagoga, Jesús notó el alboroto, y que la gente lloraba y daba grandes alaridos.
 39 And when he had entered, he said to them, “Why are you making a commotion and weeping?
 The child is not dead but sleeping.”
-39 Entró y les dijo:
+39 Entró y les dijo: ―¿Por qué tanto alboroto y llanto?
+La niña no está muerta, sino dormida.
 40 And they laughed at him.
 But he put them all outside and took the child's father and mother and those who were with him and went in where the child was.
 40 Entonces empezaron a burlarse de él, pero él los sacó a todos, tomó consigo al padre y a la madre de la niña y a los discípulos que estaban con él, y entró adonde estaba la niña.
 41 Taking her by the hand he said to her, “Talitha cumi,” which means, “Little girl, I say to you, arise.”
-41 La tomó de la mano y le dijo:
+41 La tomó de la mano y le dijo: ―Talita cum[b] (que significa: Niña, a ti te digo, ¡levántate!).
 42 And immediately the girl got up and began walking (for she was twelve years of age), and they were immediately overcome with amazement.
 42 La niña, que tenía doce años, se levantó en seguida y comenzó a andar.
 Ante este hecho todos se llenaron de asombro.
 43 And he strictly charged them that no one should know this, and told them to give her something to eat.